-Place the stem of a succulent cutting, such as this mother of pearl plant (Graptopetalum paraguayense), into the planting hole, allowing the leaf rosette to rest on top of the wire grid.
+Place the stem of a succulent cutting, such as this mother of pearl plant Graptopetalum paraguayense, into the planting hole.
+Be sure to allow the leaf rosette to rest on top of the wire grid.
 It's not necessary to dip cuttings in rooting hormone—succulents root easily in soil.

 Tuck in larger plants first, followed by smaller ones.
 Plant as close together as the grid allows.
 Depending on plant size, not every square will be planted.
 After planting, you may see hints of the wire, but as the succulents grow, they'll close the gaps.